fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/B.md

 # Appendix B — The Fractal Laplacian Δᴰ in Fixed-Field Geometry

 *(Fixed-Field Theory v1.2.5.1 Supplemental Material)*

-This appendix provides the mathematical and physical structure of the **fractal Laplacian Δᴰ**, which plays a central role in FFT-1 through non-local interaction, multi-scale curvature, and χδ-driven structure formation.

 ## 1. Purpose and Scope

-This appendix supports Sections 1–5 of the main text by clarifying:
+This appendix provides additional mathematical and physical structure supporting Sections 1–5 of the main text.

+It addresses the following goals:

-- the exact definition of Δᴰ,
+- clarify the exact definition of the fractal Laplacian Δᴰ,
-- its relation to χδ scaling (a+b=D),
+- derive its relation to χδ scaling (a + b = D),
-- its geometric meaning inside T-fiber dynamics,
-- its role in ψ evolution and structure formation,
+- connect Δᴰ to T-fiber geometry and ψ evolution,
-- and its cosmological implications (Λ scaling).
+- extend the results of Sections 1–5 to multi-scale structure formation and cosmological behavior (Λ scaling).

-It establishes Δᴰ as the formal mathematical expression of **fractal causality**.
+This appendix establishes Δᴰ as the formal mathematical expression of **fractal causality** in Fixed-Field Theory.

+---

 ## 2. Background (χδ–ψ Framework)

-The χδ axiom (Appendix Z+0) defines:
+Within Fixed-Field Theory, the χδ axiom (Appendix Z+0) defines:

-- χ — causal depth scaling exponent
+- χ — causal depth scaling exponent,
-- δ — interference density scaling exponent
+- δ — interference density scaling exponent,
-- ψ = χδ — appearance field on delayed planes
+- ψ = χδ — appearance field on delayed planes.

-From this scaling:
+From this scaling relation,

 $$
 D = a + b